 - What's my opinion as a practitioner who specializes in treating Tennis Elbow?

-In this podcast I discuss the pros and cons of Platelet-Rich Plasma Therapy (It's the same as the video above.)
-Downloadable from my SoundCloud channel.
+In this podcast episode I discuss the pros and cons of Platelet-Rich Plasma Therapy.
+(It's actually the same as the video above.)
+Scroll down for the podcast subscribe link.

 Here's the downloadable version of this podcast you can keep by clicking the "download" link under the player below - And please subscribe on your favorite platform: